rickosborne/cascades/md/06-1-1-awake.md

 The synchronized drumbeats in my head and chest began to slow and my senses came back one at a time.

-Hearing: Where was the wind?
+Sound: Where was the wind?
 It's so quiet now.

 Smell: Cheap rum.
+It smelled like sticky fingers and poor choices.

 Sight: Terry's face couldn't have been more than a few inches from mine, eyes darting left and right between my own.